-(vii) Paternity leave (sections 81.2 and 81.2.1 L.S.A.)
+viii) Paternity leave / leave for the non-birthing parent (sections 81.2 and 81.2.1 L.S.A.)

-On the birth of their child, an employee is entitled to a paternity leave of not more than five consecutive weeks without pay.
-During this period, the employee is entitled to receive up to

-5 weeks of parental insurance benefits (see the section entitled 'Employment insurance benefits' for additional information).
+On the birth of their child, including a child born in the context of a surrogacy project, an employee is entitled to a paternity leave (or leave for the non-birthing parent) of not more than five consecutive weeks without pay.
+The employee who adopts a child is entitled to the same leave.
+During this period, the employee is entitled to receive up to 5 weeks of parental insurance benefits (see the section entitled 'Employment insurance benefits' for additional information).